LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/elasticsearch2/README.md

 ## Upload Some Data

-Remember yesterday when we uploaded books?
+Remember yesterday when we add books to our index?

 ```nohighlight
 $ curl -XPOST 'localhost:9200/book/doc?pretty&pretty' -H 'Content-Type: application/json' -d '